-Program, aboriginal court workers, and public legal education through the Access to Justice Agreement with the Federal Government.
+The Legislative Assembly allocates money to the Legal Services Board to administer the Legal Services Act and provide legal services and other programs under the Act.
+The GNWT receives funding for the Legal Aid Program, aboriginal court workers, and public legal education through the Access to Justice Agreement with the Federal Government.
 Federal funding has been set at \$1,972,327 since 2006/07.
 Additional special projects have been funded by the Federal Government from time to time.

-The GNWT has committed additional funding to establish a new law clinic in Yellowknife and increase the number of staff lawyer positions to a total of fourteen in 2011/12.
 Any deficits incurred by the Legal Services Board are covered by the GNWT Department of Justice.
 Any change in that arrangement would mean requesting a supplementary appropriation from the Legislative Assembly.